 In this year's United Nations Association Film Festival, which opens Oct.
 22 in Palo Alto, several movies do just that.
 One is "There Once Was An Island," in which the residents of Takuu are the faces of climate change.
 On this diminutive Pacific atoll in Papua, New Guinea, there have been many reports of the sea level rising.

-Director Briar March and producer Lyn Collie show taro crops being harmed by salination from high tides — and, in dramatic footage, a "king tide" causing huge waves and flooding.
+Directors Briar March and Lyn Collie show taro crops being harmed by salination from high tides -- and, in dramatic footage, a "king tide" causing huge waves and flooding.
 A classroom is ruined, with a strong image showing rows of textbooks lying out to dry.
 And the whole island society must decide whether to stay on Takuu or move.

 A reviewer for the online New Zealand arts journal The Lumiere Reader recently wrote of the film: "'An Island' derives its significant emotional impact primarily from the vulnerability and artlessness of the Takuu islanders.
 The director wisely ensures they are kept to the fore."